Your Clients’ IRA & Retirement Plan

 - And much more!

-Join us and nationally renowned IRA expert, Robert Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, for a 90-minute presentation entitled, “Retirement Plan Beneficiary Disasters and How to Avoid & Fix Them”.
+Join us and nationally renowned IRA expert, Robert Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA, on Thursday, November 21st, 2019 at 9am Pacific Time (12pm Eastern Time) for a 90-minute teleconference entitled, “Retirement Plan Beneficiary Disasters and How to Avoid & Fix Them”.